-Almost half an hour later Osber returned with two policemen, one of whom was an enormous man who seemed to be in a bad mood.
-His first words were "These robbers!
+Almost half an hour later Osber returned, accompanied by two policemen, one of whom was an enormous man who seemed to be in a dark temper.
+His first words were "These damn robbers!
 They'll be the death of this town."
-He asked if the Brothers had seen anyone who might have committed the murder and when they said that they had not he said "Well, then there's nothing we can do.
-It's been a useless journey on a cold night."
+He asked if the Brothers had seen anyone suspicious who might have committed the murder and when they replied that they had not he said "Well, then there's nothing we can do.
+It's been a wasted journey on a cold night."

-At this Osber got cross and said "Now listen to me, this poor boy was a friend of ours and you have a duty to perform!"
-The enormous law man seemed to grow even larger and now Osber noticed that he had arms as wide as the mast of a sea-going ship, hands as large as spades, and his neck was so thick it was hard to say that he had a neck at all.
+At this Osber flared up saying "Now listen to me constable, this poor boy was a friend of ours and you have a duty to perform!"
+The enormous law man seemed to grow even larger and now Osber noticed that he had arms as wide as the mast of a sea-going ship, fists as large as melons, and his neck was so thick it was hard to say that he had a neck at all.

-"What did you say?" he said angrily.
-At that moment Berzifal came forward saying quickly "Captain, please don't be cross with my brother.
-We are surprised and unhappy at what has happened but I'm sure you know your business.
+"What did you say?" he growled menacingly.
+At that moment Berzifal stepped forward saying quickly "Captain, please forgive my brother.
+We are shocked and upset at what has happened but I'm sure you know your business.
 Perhaps now you want to ask us some more questions so that you can clear this up quickly and properly?"

-This made the Captain happier.
-They gave their names.
-The Captain's name was Horace [say it as "hoh - race"] and he seemed to recognize the names of the Brothers.
-Berzifal explained all that had happened so far but just as he was saying that Pieder could not follow the foot marks on the busy street Pieder came back and said "I've got something.
-One of the foot marks is through a small spill of something that smells like molasses [sticky sweet stuff; say it as "mow - lass - ez".
-If we had a dog with a good nose perhaps he could follow where I can't."
+This began to calm the Captain.
+Introductions were made.
+The Captain's name was Horace and he seemed to recognize the names of the Brothers.
+Berzifal explained all that had happened so far but just as he was explaining that Pieder could not follow the footprints on the busy street Pieder rushed back and said "I've got something.
+One of the tracks passes through a small splash of something that smells like molasses.
+If we had a dog with a good nose perhaps he could follow where I cannot."

 This news gave Captain Horace a new interest.
-"We have such a dog" he said, and told his helper to run and get it.
-The policeman began to jog off but Horace shouted "Move!" so loudly that the poor man immediately and ran away at top speed, despite the ice on the ground.
+"We have such a dog" he said, and instructed his constable to run and fetch it.
+The constable began to trot off but Horace shouted "Move!" so loudly that the poor man immediately picked up his heels and sprinted away, despite the slippery ground.

 Berzifal spoke to the Captain again saying "We know that he was not killed here.
 He lives just around that corner so perhaps he was killed there.
-Shall we go and look?"
+Shall we investigate?"
 The Captain agreed and they set off.
-At first nobody answered the door but eventually an old woman opened it a little and asked who it was that wanted to speak to her so much that they had taken her away from her small fire.
+At first nobody answered the door but eventually an old woman opened it a crack and asked who it was that wanted to speak to her so much that they had taken her away from her small fire.

 Captain Horace introduced himself and Osber explained that they were friends of Gorvan.
 "Who?" asked the woman.
 She said she had never heard of anyone by that name and certainly did not let a room to any Gorvans.
-Horace looked in the house, which made the old lady cross, but this only showed that she was telling the truth.
+Horace insisted on searching the house, much to the old lady's annoyance, but this only confirmed that she was telling the truth.
 Nobody but the old woman lived there.

-The Brothers did not understand but wondered if perhaps Gorvan's unhappiness at being so poor had led him to hide the fact that he had no home at all.
+The Brothers were baffled but wondered if perhaps Gorvan's embarrassment at his poverty had led him to hide the fact that he had no home at all.
 Berzifal seemed the most puzzled.
 "Something is not right and we must keep all possibilities in mind" he said.